matejbizjak/kumuluzee-nats-core-sample/README.md

 # KumuluzEE NATS Core sample

-> Develop REST services that produces and consumes messages for the NATS Core connective technology
+> Develop REST services that produces and consumes messages using the NATS Core connective technology

-The objective of this sample is to show how to produce and consume NATS Core messages with a simple Rest service using KumuluzEE NATS Core extension.
+The objective of this sample is to show how to produce and consume NATS Core messages with a simple REST service using KumuluzEE NATS Core extension.
 The tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
-You will develop two simple REST services, which uses KumuluzEE NATS Core extension for producing messages and also few simple annotated methods, which uses the KumuluzEE NATS Core extension for consuming messages.
+You will develop two simple REST services, which use KumuluzEE NATS Core extension for producing messages and also few simple annotated methods, which use the KumuluzEE NATS Core extension for consuming messages.

 Required knowledge: basic familiarity with JAX-RS and REST; basic familiarity with NATS Core.